Poking Holes in Einhorn's PTON Thesis

 More importantly, PTON’s aforementioned “revenue quality” does not appear to be deserving of Einhorn’s carefully crafted peer median EBITDA multiple of 9x - 32x.
 Admittedly, I can see 9x happening — but by Einhorn’s own admission, that would only result in a fair value of $7.50/share; which is 12% below yesterday’s closing price.

-That’s after assuming that Einhorn’s target EBITDA margins can be achieved.
-Maybe I’m just short on imagination, but his plan sounds like the equivalent of performing an LBO on a business that hasn’t turned a profit yet.
+Keep in mind that assumes Einhorn’s target EBITDA margins can be achieved.
+Maybe I’m just short on imagination, but his plan sounds like the equivalent of performing an L(o)BO(tomy) on a business that has yet to turn a profit.

 That sorely calls into question the appropriateness of using EBITDA to represent PTON’s normalized earnings, as I’ve demonstrated at length in the following article: